Introduction

 - Build your commands, manage variables, and tweak settings visually.

-Option 2: CLI (Recommended)
+Option 2: CLI (For Technical Users)

 Get started with ZBR in seconds: